alexandersandberg/alexandersandberg.com/content/posts/killing-commendatore.md

 bookSummary: “Perhaps nothing can be certain in this world,” I said.
 “But at least we can believe in something.”
 ---

-> “I might not stay here all that long,” my wife said, somewhat reluctant.<br>
+> “I might not stay here all that long,” my wife said, somewhat reluctant.\
 > _“Everyone might go to the moon,”_ I said.

 As I gazed at my reflection I wondered, Where am I headed?
 Before that, though, the question was Where have I come to?
 Where is this place?
 No, before that even I needed to ask, _Who the hell am I?_